tensorwerk/hangar-py/docs/concepts.rst

 ***********

 The design of hangar was heavily influenced by the `Git <https://git-scm.org>`_ source-code version control system.
-As a Hangar user, many of the fundumental building blocks and commands can be thought of as interchangeable:
+As a Hangar user, many of the fundamental building blocks and commands can be thought of as interchangeable:

 * checkout